syncfusion-content/windowsforms-docs/WindowsForms/Grid/Coded-UI-Support-in-Windows-Grids.md

 </table>

-### Enabling AccessibilityEnabled Property
+Enabling AccessibilityEnabled Property

 The following code example illustrates how to enable AccessibilityEnabled property for the control.

-{% highlight c# %}
+{% highlight C# %}

     this.grid.AccessibilityEnabled = true;
 {% endhighlight %}

 {% highlight vbnet %}

     Me.grid.AccessibilityEnabled = True
 {% endhighlight %}

-> Note: You can follow the same steps to test the application with generated coded UI tests as described in the chapter Testing the Application with Generated Coded UI Tests.
+> You can follow the same steps to test the application with generated coded UI tests as described in the chapter_ Testing the Application with Generated Coded UI Tests.